LLNL/b-mpi3/README.md

 Since `finalize` will need to be executed in any path, it is preferable to use an RAII object to represent the environment.
 Just like in classic MPI, it is wrong to create more than one environment.

-Both, accesing the global communicator directky is in general considered problematic.
+Both, accessing the global communicator directly is in general considered problematic.
 For this reason it makes more sense to ask for a duplicate of the global communicator.

 ```cpp